wbamberg/slaughterhouse/blog.md

     window.pageScriptObject = {"greeting" : "hello from web page"};

-Note that the use of `unsafeWindow` to access variables defined in the page script are unaffected, so this change is asymmetric. *Content scripts can still access page objects using `unsafeWindow`, but not vice versa.*
+Again, the use of `unsafeWindow` to access variables defined in the page script are unaffected, so this change is asymmetric. *Content scripts can still access page objects using `unsafeWindow`, but not vice versa.*

 If the page script tries to read a variable defined using `unsafeWindow`, it will get the value `undefined`.
 If it tries to write to such a variable, the browser will throw an exception with this message: "Permission denied to access property [name of the property]".

-## How can I fix this? ##
+## Workaround ##

 In the short term, there's a new option in `package.json` called "unsafe-content-script" under the "permissions" key.
 By setting it to `true` you can revert to the old behavior: